-The faith250 journey builds toward a public civic ritual — an event that brings together not just your cluster's congregations but the broader community, offering a shared experience of civic faith, democratic commitment, and hope.
+The faith250 journey builds toward a public civic ritual.
+Some have called these events civic prayer vigils, community celebrations or city festivals, or simply final faith250 events.
+Regardless of the name, public civic rituals bring together not just your cluster's congregations but the broader community, offering a shared experience of civic faith, democratic commitment, and hope.

 Every cluster's ritual will be unique. faith250 does not prescribe a format or a date.
 What we offer is encouragement, resources, and the collective wisdom of clusters across the country who are working through this together.